 The fortified village of Bergheim suddenly appears around a bend along the Alsace Wine Route.
-Located amidst a beautiful landscape of undulating vine covered hills, Bergheim is famous for being one of the few towns in Alsace to have kept its fortified walls, which date back to 1311, intact.
+Bergheim occupies a beautiful landscape of undulating vine-covered hills and is famous for being one of the few towns in Alsace to have kept its medieval fortified walls intact.

 The well-preserved centre of the village features some fine monuments and half-timbered houses.
 At the western entrance of the village, the imposing and turreted Obertor (Porte Haute), which dates back to the 14th century, is Bergheim’s only remaining gate.
 With its winding streets lined with wine-growers houses and wrought-iron signs, Bergheim has become an inevitable stop along the Alsace Wine Route.

 History of Bergheim

-Winegrowing in Bergheim is a long established industry, dating back before the 10th century.
+Winegrowing in Bergheim is a long-established industry, dating back to the 10th century.

 In the 12th century, Bergheim belonged to the counts of Eguisheim-Dabo.
 In 1225, Bergheim came under the tutelage of the Dukes of Lorraine before falling into the hands of the Ribeaupierre dynasty in 1287.
 The same year, Hartmann de Baldeckduring completely destroyed the village of Bergheim during the succession war of the Ribeaupierre.

-In 1293, the army of King Adolf of Germany, count of Nassau raged war against the Habsburgs, destroying the village and besieging the neighbouring Ortenbourg Castle.
+In 1293, the army of King Adolf of Germany, the count of Nassau raged war against the Habsburgs, destroying the village and besieging the neighbouring Ortenbourg Castle.

 In 1310, after the reconstruction of the village, Henri II of Ribeaupierre decided to fortify Bergheim.
 Two years later the coveted title of “City” was bestowed on the village by Henri VII of Luxembourg.
 The King also conferred upon Bergheim the right to grant asylum.